 Swimming is a demanding activity, especially for land animals.
 So, because they can swim doesn’t mean they can swim far.
 Goats often need strong muscles and a high physical condition to swim properly.

 Usually, the wild goats are fitter than their domesticated cousins, making them more proficient swimmers.
 With domestic goats, it isn’t the same.
-Although some can swim to a certain extent, you can’t count on them to swim far.
+Although some can swim somewhat, you can’t count on them to swim far.

 Can Goats Swim?

 However, goats used for work and as pets don’t like to swim, but they can.
-A domestic goat can learn to swim, but it’s usually obvious that they struggle and don’t particularly enjoy it.
-Certain domesticated goats seek water holes, and pools like some cats do.
+A domestic goat can learn to swim, but it’s usually obvious that they struggle and don’t enjoy it.
+Certain domesticated goats seek water holes and pools as some cats do.

-In their natural environments, you might see wild goats swimming across islands in search of grazing areas.
+In their natural environments, you might see wild goats swimming across islands, searching for grazing areas.
 Goats raised in captivity from birth may not be as skilled swimmers as their wild-born counterparts.

 It’s fascinating to observe that some of these tamed or pet goats have such a strong aversion to water that they even become frightened when it pours on them.